Thiird/Thiird.github.io/blogs/1.optical_mouse/text.md

 Often I see people ask online for "project ideas".
 My suggestion is to fix a problem you have with a project, that's exactly how this project came to be: my previous mouse was falling apart and I needed a big project to help me secure my first job.

-Here is a few clips of me playing Battlefield 4 with my desktop mouse!
+Here is a clip of me playing Battlefield 4 with my mouse!

 <video controls class="video-player">
   <source src="bf4.mp4" type="video/mp4">